Skip to main content

 Child playing with building blocks.

 "I don't believe my kids would be where they are developmentally and socially without the LEADS program.
 I am so thankful for all the home visitors and family service workers.
-They feel like family!"
+They feel like family!" – S.N.- Parent of Early Head Start Child

 In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.